fury-gl/fury/docs/source/posts/2022/2022-08-16-week-9-mohamed.rst

 - Set uniforms that are not being sent by VTK for the billboard actor.

 What is coming up next week?
 ----------------------------

 - Alter the ``Timeline`` to use matrices instead of setting values directly to allow hierarchical transformation.

 - Improve the API of the ``PartialActor`` to act almost like a normal actor.

 Did you get stuck anywhere?
 ---------------------------

-I had some issues trying to get shaders to behave   but didn't get stuck.
+I had some issues trying to get shader’s uniforms to hold their data, and solving this issue led to another issue, which was a performance issue.

 .. _`PR`: https://github.com/fury-gl/fury/pull/660